chmorales/ECommerceSite/README.md

 # GenericShoppingSite
-A generic marketplace for merchants and shoppers to come together
+A generic marketplace for merchants and shoppers to come together.